Shashank18May/Quiz-Game/README.md

 - Compile Main.java with javac Main.java

--Then run java Calculator to launch the Quiz-Game.
+- Then run java Main.java to launch the Quiz-Game.

 Thank you for visiting this page.